William Gropper: Gropper as radical artist

 In the fall of 1924 Bill Gropper married his second wife, bacteriologist Sophie Frankle.
 Together, the two of them built a nine-room stone house in Croton-on-Hudson, New York, where they raised their family.
 Shortly after their marriage, the couple spent a year in the Soviet Union, where Gropper was employed briefly on the staff of the newspaper of the All-Union Communist Party, Pravda.

 Despite his contributions to a vast array of communist publications, Gropper was never formally a member of the Communist Party USA.

 In 1927, Gropper went on a tour of Soviet Russia along with the novelists Sinclair Lewis and Theodore Dreiser in celebration of the tenth anniversary of the Russian Revolution.

 During the second half of the 1930s, Gropper dedicated his art to the efforts to raise popular opposition to fascism in Europe.

+In 1937, he received a Guggenheim Fellowship for fine arts.

 The lobby of the Freeport New York Post Office features two murals by Gropper installed in 1938 and titled Air Mail and Suburban Post in Winter.
 They are included in the listing of the property on the National Register of Historic Places in 1989.
 The murals were commissioned under the United States Department of the Treasury's Treasury Relief Art Project, which commissioned art for existing Federal buildings.
 Gropper was also a Works Progress Administration (WPA) artist.

 Due to his involvement with radical politics in the 1920s and 1930s, Gropper was called before the House Un-American Activities Committee in 1953.
-The experience provided inspirational fodder for a series of fifty lithographs entitled the Caprichos.Following World War II, Gropper traveled to Poland to attend the World Congress of Intellectuals for Peace of 1948 in Wrocław.
+The experience provided inspirational fodder for a series of fifty lithographs entitled the Caprichos.

+Following World War II, Gropper traveled to Poland to attend the World Congress of Intellectuals for Peace of 1948 in Wrocław.
 Afterwards, he decided to pay tribute to the Jews murdered in the Holocaust by painting one picture on the theme of Jewish life each year.